Keerthivarmaa/Path_smoother/README.md

 - State Estimators: For robust localization.

 - Path smoothing and trajectory generation could serve as a custom global path refinement layer before a local planner takes over.
-Your controller could be a custom local planner.
+The controller could be a custom local planner.